Eben60/Mendeleev.jl/docs/src/index.md

 # Mendeleev.jl

 A package for accessing chemical elements data.
 It's code was initially based on [PeriodicTable](https://github.com/JuliaPhysics/PeriodicTable.jl) Julia package, whereas the data come mainly from the Python [mendeleev](https://github.com/lmmentel/mendeleev) package.
+It can be used as a replacement for [PeriodicTable](https://github.com/JuliaPhysics/PeriodicTable.jl).

 ## Installation
 As usual